-Relevant Legislation Listed activities or triggers Authorisation, Approval, Licence, or Permit requirement: Chapter 5 of the NEMA GNR 984 (2014, as amended): Activities Activity 15 Environmental Authorisation (EA) Chapter 4 of the NEM:WA GN921 (2013 as amended): Waste Management Activities)- Activity B11 Waste Management Licence (WML) Chapter 4 of the NWA NWA, Section 21 Water Uses: Section 21 (c), Section 21 (i) and Section 21 (g).
-Water Use Licence (WUL).
+Relevant Legislation Listed activities or triggers Authorisation, Approval, Licence, or Permit requirement: Chapter 5 of the NEMA GNR 984 (2014, as amended): Activity 15.
+Environmental Authorisation (EA)

 As a consequence of triggering the provisions above, there is a requirement to undertake an Environmental Impact Assessment Process (EIA).
 The EIA is to be undertaken in accordance with the requirements of the NEMA EIA Regulations (GNR982, 2014 as amended).